Never miss an important update |

 Risk-Weighted Assets:

-FB (On-Balance sheet) items: Assets such as cash, loans, investments, and other assets, to which the degree of risk expressed as %age weights.
+FB (On-Balance sheet) items: Assets such as cash, loans, investments, and other assets, to which the degree of risk is expressed as %age weights.

-Basel recognized securities which are considered for risk mitigation are:
+Basel-recognized securities which are considered for risk mitigation are:

 Cash Margin,